artefactual/atom-docs/user-manual/add-edit-content/rights.rst

 AtoM also allows you to choose one PREMIS rights :term:`act` (such as Display, Disseminate, etc) to use as an action for your digital objects.
-See :ref:`Make rights actionable on Digital objects <rights-digital-object>`, below.
+See :ref:`Make rights actionable on digital objects <rights-digital-object>`, below.

 Add a new rights record
 =======================